 Olson cited recent research by Standard & Poor's that indicates that 25,000 jobs are being created in the course of handling Dodd-Frank, even as many regulations remain unwritten or still in proposed form.

-Indeed, ABA Banking Journal conversations with community bankers in recent weeks indicate that institutions that formerly had part-time compliance officers--bankers handling compliance as well as other work--are making the position a full-time responsibility.
+Indeed, Banking Exchange conversations with community bankers in recent weeks indicate that institutions that formerly had part-time compliance officers--bankers handling compliance as well as other work--are making the position a full-time responsibility.
 Others say they are adding staff to supplement existing full-time compliance officers.

 Olson, now co-chair at Treliant Risk Advisors, a compliance consultancy, brings a wide resume to his analysis of this and related challenges.
 He's been a community banker, held ABA's top elected post, served as a Federal Reserve Board governor, held posts as a senior Senate staffer and congressional aide, done a stint as an accounting regulator, and more.